-Clients have included some of B.C.'s largest companies, including marine shippers, terminals and shipbuilders, regulated utilities, energy sector, including renewables and natural gas and LNG projects, forestry and mining companies, associations, universities, hospitals, transportation organizations, municipal governments, Indigenous Governments, not-for-profits and others.
+Tamara’s clients have included some of B.C.'s largest companies and organizations, including marine shippers, terminals and ports, business associations, regulated utilities, energy sector, including renewables, natural gas and LNG projects and associations, forestry and mining companies, associations, universities, transportation organizations, municipal governments, Indigenous Governments, not-for-profits and others.

 Tamara spent seven years in B.C.
 Government communications, in Manager and Director roles, leading all communications for the Ministries of Energy Mines and Petroleum Resources, Transportation and the Treaty Negotiations Office.
 She also served as communications, government relations and marketing director for Partnerships BC, the provincially-owned company responsible for public capital project procurement.
 Before that she ran a B.C.-wide consultation program for the Legislature on treaty negotiations, and spent four years advising Mayors and City Managers on Aboriginal relations and treaty negotiations.

 She has a passion for community volunteering and governance.
 She is the former Chair of the Kettle Friendship Society Board, a mental health care and housing organization; the former Chair of the Kitsilano Neighbourhood House as well as its Fundraising Committee; the former chair of the Public Affairs Association of Canada BC Chapter and is a member of the Greater Vancouver Board of Trade.
 She is trained in public engagement and consultation through the International Association of Public Participation (IAP2).